-13.1 Web interface and certificate settings information
+12.1 Web interface and certificate settings information

-To configure Kerio Control web interface, go to the Web Interface folder in Configuration $\rightarrow$ Advanced Options.
+To configure Kerio Control web interface, go to the Web Interface tab in Configuration \rightarrow Advanced Options.

 In the upper section you can find links to unsecured versions of the firewall's web interface and the administration interface (Kerio Control Administration).
 Lower you can get information about the SSL certificate used for the secured version of the web interface and an option to change the certificate if desirable.